Mama June Reveal: First Photos Of Honey Boo Boo Mom Weight Loss Coming Soon?

 Unfortunately, however, that didn’t happen.

 As previously reported by the Inquisitr, viewers saw Mama June at the very beginning of her journey, pre-weight loss surgery.
 However, many were quick to notice that June Shannon appeared to be wearing a fat suit or prosthetics, perhaps to make her look heavier than she was in order to exaggerate her weight loss.
-Another theory is that the segments were filmed after June lost the weight and WEtv needed her to look heavier to make it work.
-Regardless, the first episode of the docu-series has been highly criticized and people are getting impatient waiting to see what the reality star looks like now.
+Another theory is that the segments were filmed after June lost the weight, and WEtv needed her to look heavier to make it work.
+Regardless, the first episode of the docu-series has been highly criticized, and people are getting impatient waiting to see what the reality star looks like now.

 When your fake fat chin won’t stop peeling off????@WEtv #MamaJune #HoneyBooboo pic.twitter.com/1AGk6cxZxL